4 Steps to Master the Game of Life

 What are your life goals, what are you passionate about, and what do you want to achieve?
 Are you playing a game where you try to make an impact in this world by utilizing your skills and resources around you to solve world problems?
 Are you playing a game on reaching the top of your organization in the shortest amount of time, trying to accumulate as much money(points) as possible, or picking up as many girls as you can?

 You have to think very carefully about what you care about and what accomplishments would make your life meaningful.
-Choose a game that you feel is worth it when at the end of the day (or your life), you feel good because you had accomplished meaningful things and had beaten the game with a high score.
+Choose a game that you feel is worth it and when at the end of the day (or your life), you would feel good because you had accomplished meaningful things and had beaten the game with a high score.

 Step 2: Determine your Role in the Game by understanding your Stats and Style